Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory

-Solving the equations for negative $\beta$ is quite a difficult task since the solutions are very sensitive to initial conditions.
+Solving the equations for negative $\beta$ is quite a difficult task since the solutions are very sensitive to the manual parameter space search.
 Not only this, but the equations of motion themselves are ill-defined at certain $x$ values for negative $\beta$ and hence there are only certain values $\beta$ can take when less than 0 in order to solve the equations for the range of $x$.
-This set of solutions represents a whole scalar field behaviour.
 It appears physically not very different from the previous profiles, with only a change in sign of the scalar field near the horizon.
 We can map this solution onto a solution that does satisfy the asymptotic flatness conditions.
-In order to do this we shall define new fields, which are related to the old fields, which allow us to enforce the flatness conditions.
-In order to do this we shall define,
+To do this we shall define new fields, which are related to the old fields, which allow us to enforce the flatness conditions.
+We shall define,

 where $q$ is a re-scaling of the charge $Q$ and $\phi_\infty$ is the asymptotic value of the scalar field.
 In this case, we assume to have an action of the form,